VentuzTechnology/StreamOutExample/README.md

 ### StreamOutTest

 This is a full test application using WPF and FFmpeg that can display the video coming from Ventuz, and has full Keyboard, Mouse and Touch interaction capabilities.

+If you don't have FFmpeg binaries and cancel on the dialog box asking for them, the app will run without video but all interaction features will still work.

 NOTE: As this app is designed for simplicity, it lacks features like fullscreen output and proper video synchronization, and also has a bit more latency than necessary.
 This is on purpose in order to keep the code as readable as possible.